lanl/dsi/docs/python_api.rst

       - `Google Data Cards Playbook <https://sites.research.google/datacardsplaybook/>`_
       - `Oceans11 DSI Data Server <https://oceans11.lanl.gov/>`_

-Template file structures can be copied and found in ``dsi/examples/data/``.
+Template file structures can be found and copied in ``examples/data/``.
 The fields in a user's data card must exactly match its respective template to be compatible with DSI.
-However, fields can be empty if a user does not have particular information about that dataset.
+However, fields can be empty if a user does not have that particular information about the dataset.

 The supported datacards can be read into DSI by creating an instance of DSI() and calling: